kousin197804/java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 A few best practices are summed up there : [ALEXP-POST-LINK]

-Concerning connection pools, you may need to know that the Java driver’s default settings should allow most of the users to get the best out of the driver in terms of throughput, they have been thoroughly tested and tweaked to accommodate the users’ needs.
-If one still wishes to change those, first Monitoring the pools first is advised [DOC-LINK], then a deep dive in the Pools management should provide enough insight [DOC-LINK].
+Concerning connection pools, the Java driver’s default settings should allow most of the users to get the best out of the driver in terms of throughput, they have been thoroughly tested and tweaked to accommodate the users’ needs.
+If one still wishes to change those, first Monitoring the pools first is advised [DOC-LINK], then a deep dive in the Pools management mechanism should provide enough insight [DOC-LINK].

 A lot more options are available in the different `XxxxOption`s classes, policies are also highly customizable since the base drivers implementations can easily be